 Description

-A churchyard war memorial in the churchyard of St Bartholomew, Glazeley.
-C. 1920.
-MATERIALS and PLAN: ashlar stone, a square, tapered pier rising from an octagonal plinth with stepped platform and ball finial.
-DETAILS: the ball finial is set above a cube, on top of the square pier.
-The cube has egg and dart moulding to its top and a roll moulding to its bottom.
-Each face has a raised border, and raised lettering to each of the four sides, spelling ‘CHEER./FUL-/NESS’; ‘COUR./AGE’; ENDUR./ANCE’ and ‘PROW./ESS’.
-The plinth has an overhanging, moulded lip to its top and a projecting band to the bottom.
-There are rectangular panels to each side with raised lettering.
-That to the north western (road) side reads ‘ERECTED BY THE INHABITANTS / AS A MEMORIAL / OF THE GREAT WAR / AND TO PERPETUATE THE NAMES / OF THE GALLANT MEN FROM / THE GLAZELEY DISTRICT / WHO JOINED HIS MAJESTY’S FORCES / IN DEFENCE OF THEIR COUNTRY / 1914-1919’.
-The other three sides bear the names of the fallen.
-Below is an octagonal platform with three steps.
+The ball finial sits above a cube that crowns the square pier.
+The cube is adorned with egg and dart moulding at the top and roll moulding at the bottom.
+Each face of the cube has a raised border and raised lettering on all four sides, which reads ‘CHEER./FUL-/NESS’; ‘COUR./AGE’; ‘ENDUR./ANCE’; and ‘PROW./ESS’.
+The plinth has a moulded lip that overhangs at the top and a projecting band at the bottom.
+Each side of the plinth features rectangular panels with raised lettering.
+The panel on the northwestern (road) side states, ‘ERECTED BY THE INHABITANTS / AS A MEMORIAL / OF THE GREAT WAR / AND TO PERPETUATE THE NAMES / OF THE GALLANT MEN FROM / THE GLAZELEY DISTRICT / WHO JOINED HIS MAJESTY’S FORCES / IN DEFENCE OF THEIR COUNTRY / 1914-1919’.
+The other three sides list the names of the fallen.
+The memorial stands on an octagonal platform with three steps.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.